COVID-19 in Cecil County: Info, closings, cancellations & helpful hints

 Maryland has ordered all daycares to close, unless the children in their care have parents deemed essential, and they agree to take the children of first responders.
 To see the list of approved providers in Cecil County go here: https://earlychildhood.marylandpublicschools.org/system/files/filedepot/2/approved_sites_for_epcc_epsa_-_master_list.pdf

-Maryland’s Superintendent of Schools, Karen Salmon, has extended the closure of public schools across the state to April 24.
+Maryland’s Superintendent of Schools, Karen Salmon, has extended the closure of public schools across the state to May 15.
+There are still efforts being made to get technology and access into the hands of every student.
+Teachers in outlying areas are being issued mobile hotspots so there is internet access in their home.

 Taxpayer Services Call Centers within the Maryland Comptroller’s Office are now closed.